Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Experimental evaluation

 \subsection{Experimental configuration}

-Using the Kaldi toolkit~\cite{kaldi}, we extracted $80$-channel log-mel filterbank coefficients computed with a $25$-ms window that was shifted every $10$ ms. Input features were zero-normalized by the mean and standard deviation on each training set.
-We removed utterances longer than $16$ seconds to conserve the GPU memory capacity during training.
+Using the Kaldi toolkit~\cite{kaldi}, we extracted 80-channel log-mel filterbank coefficients computed with a 25-ms window that was shifted every 10ms.

+Input features were normalized by the global mean and variance calculated on each training set.
+We removed utterances longer than 16 seconds from the training data to conserve the GPU memory capacity.
 The training utterances were sorted by their input lengths in ascending order during the entire training stage.
-We applied $3$-fold speed perturbation~\cite{speed_perturbation} to the TEDLIUM2 and AMI corpora with factors of $0.9$, $1.0$, and $1.1$.
+We applied 3-fold speed perturbation~\cite{speed_perturbation} to the TEDLIUM2 and AMI corpora with factors of 0.9, 1.0, and 1.1.

 The encoders consisted of two CNN blocks followed by five layers of (LC-)BLSTM or unidirectional LSTM.
 Each CNN block consisted of two CNN layers, each of which had a $3 \times 3$ filter followed by a max-pooling layer with a stride of $2 \times 2$.
-This resulted in a $4$-fold frame rate reduction in total and introduced a $60$ms lookahead latency for every output of the CNN blocks.
-We set the number of units in each (LC-)BLSTM layer to $512$ per direction.
+This resulted in a 4-fold frame rate reduction in total and introduced a 60ms lookahead latency for every output of the CNN blocks.
+We set the number of units in each (LC-)BLSTM layer to 512 per direction.
 To reduce the input dimension of the subsequent (LC-)BLSTM layer, we summed the LSTM outputs in both directions at every layer~\cite{tuske2019advancing}.
-For a unidirectional LSTM encoder, the unit size was increased to $1024$.
-In this article, we denote an LC-BLSTM encoder with a hop size of $N_{\rm c}$ frames and a future context of $N_{\rm r}$ frames as ``LC-BLSTM-$N_{\rm c}$+$N_{\rm r}$.''
-The decoder was a single layer of unidirectional LSTM with $1024$-dimensional units.
-We set the window size $w$ of chunkwise attention in MoChA to $4$.
-Offline global AED models used location-based attention~\cite{chorowski2015attention}.
+For a unidirectional LSTM encoder, the unit size was increased to 1024.
+In this article, we denote an LC-BLSTM encoder with a hop size of $\blocksizecurrent$ frames and a future context of $\blocksizeright$ frames as ``LC-BLSTM-$\blocksizecurrent$+$\blocksizeright$.''
+The decoder was a single layer of unidirectional LSTM with 1024-dimensional units.
+We set the window size $\chunkmocha$ of chunkwise attention in MoChA to 4.
+Offline global AED models used the location-based attention~\cite{chorowski2015attention}.

 We also trained RNN-T models with the same encoder for comparison.
-The RNN-T models had a two-layer LSTM prediction network with $1024$ memory units and a joint network with $512$ units.
-Because of the memory issue, the vocabulary size was reduced from $10$k to $1$k BPE unit except for the AMI corpus because of the memory issue.
-We used an auxiliary CTC loss similar to that of Eq.~\eqref{eq:total_loss_v0}.
+The RNN-T models had a two-layer LSTM prediction network with 1024 memory units and a joint network with 512 units.